-- (28) In proposing new, amended, temporarily not offered or withdrawn units, the proposer must consider the impact on any relevant course and units and detail this consideration in their proposal.
+- a. introduces curriculum content and related learning outcomes that are not currently offered by any School; or - b. replaces one or more existing unit/s and substantially changes their curriculum content and/or learning outcomes. - (33) An amended unit may include changing: - a. the UNE level of the unit; - b. the unit title, code and number; - c. the credit point value; - d. the unit overview, learning outcomes, enrolment rules, and/or the assessment requirements; and/or - e. the mode of delivery and/or the teaching period. - (34) In proposing new, amended, temporarily not offered or withdrawn units, the proposer must consider the impact on any relevant course and units and detail this consideration in their proposal.
 For a new unit, this includes consideration of whether there are other units of a similar nature, including those offered by other schools or faculties.
-Evidence of consultation with relevant schools and faculties should be provided as appropriate. - (29) If units that are compulsory for a student to complete in order to satisfy course requirements are not offered or withdrawn, the relevant Associate Dean, Teaching and Learning must ensure that impacted students and Student Experience are advised of the change and alternative arrangements or options. - (30) If units are withdrawn after the commencement of the enrolment period: - a. the relevant Associate Dean, Teaching and Learning must ensure that impacted students and Student Experience are advised of the change and alternative arrangements or options; and - b. compensation may be payable to students who demonstrate that they have entered into non-refundable commitments (also refer to Intensive School Procedures). - (31) The proposer of a new, amended, temporarily not offered or withdrawn unit must complete the process outlined in the Units Workflow.
+Evidence of consultation with relevant schools and faculties should be provided as appropriate. - (35) If units that are compulsory for a student to complete in order to satisfy course requirements are not offered or withdrawn, the relevant Associate Dean, Teaching and Learning must ensure that impacted students and Student Experience are advised of the change and alternative arrangements or options. - (36) If units are withdrawn after the commencement of the enrolment period: - a. the relevant Associate Dean, Teaching and Learning must ensure that impacted students and Student Experience are advised of the change and alternative arrangements or options; and - b. compensation may be payable to students who demonstrate that they have entered into non-refundable commitments. - (37) The proposer of a new, amended, temporarily not offered or withdrawn unit must complete the process outlined in the Units Workflow. - (38) Some unit amendments may be classified as editorial.
+Editorial amendments to units include: - a. correction of typographical errors; - b. changes to Unit Coordinator details or other nomenclature (such as titles of entities, accrediting bodies, legislation, etc); - c. updates of links; and - d. presentation of published information (such as re-ordering of information). - (39) Proposed amendments may be classified as editorial by Curriculum and Academic Management staff and implemented by Digital Curriculum.
+The number and nature of editorial changes in each yearly amendment cycle will be reported to the Curriculum Committee through the annual monitoring and compliance report (see Section 3).